 Dementia is a collective name for progressive degenerative brain syndromes that affect memory, thinking, behavior and emotion.
 Alzheimer’s disease is the most common type, affecting up to 90% of people living with dementia.
 Other types include vascular, Lewy bodies and frontal-temporal dementia.

 Dakota Home Care is committed to supporting the goals of World Alzheimer’s Month.
-We respectfully provide specialized care for clients with Alzheimer’s and other forms of dementia.
+We respectfully provide specialized home care assistance for clients with Alzheimer’s and other forms of dementia.
 We work with the local Alzheimer’s Association for education and training and facilitate home consults with their specialists.
 We provide in-house, online and hands-on training for caregivers.
 Through our blog, we also raise awareness about dementia and caring for those who have it.
 You can learn more about these 10 related topics by clicking on the links:

 - Increase Your Understanding of Alzheimer’s Disease